microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-release.md

 ---
 title: "educationSubmission: release"
 description: " and indicates that grading is done.
-This action can only be done by the teacher."
+This action can only be done by the teacher."author: "mmast-msft"
 ---

 # educationSubmission: release